 - How to write a demand letter.
 Includes sample demand letters for different types of personal injury cases.

-- If you have a serious personal injury case, you are foolish to proceed with a lawyer.
+- If you have a serious personal injury case, you are foolish to proceed without a lawyer.
 Too many victims take this route and end up with far less money in their pocket.
 Some of you will ignore this advice and try to do it on your own.
 My thinking is that we should weaponize you to screw up your case as little as possible.
 Here is advice on how to proceed without a lawyer.